 This is a tricky subject.
 Entering into NDAs retroactively is usually frowned upon by the courts and may be unenforceable.
 However, all is not lost, you can still enter into an NDA to protect any future disclosures.
 You can also apply other mechanisms to protect your confidential information.

 Mostly, many NDAs run their course within the time frame specified.
 In other cases, the confidentiality of the information becomes irrelevant.
 However, an NDA can have termination clauses and stipulate how to go about it.

 Your business’ need for an NDA is dependent on the value of information in your industry.
 Determine how essential it is to be a trailblazer in your field and how being the early bird affects the demand for your product or service.
-Once you find that there is a need for an NDA, find a workable template online and edit it to fit your needs.
+Once you find that there is a need for an NDA, fill out this sample template and edit it to fit your needs.
 Make sure that you and the party to whom you will be disclosing information to know that keeping things under wraps are key to your success.